 - 1. DIMM configurations that support Sub NUMA Clustering (SNC), which can be enabled via UEFI.
 SNC is not supported if DIMM population does not follow the sequence indicated by the table above. - 2.
 DIMM configurations that support Software Guard Extensions (SGX).
-See "Enable Software Guard Extensions (SGX)" on page 168 to enable this feature.
+See "Enable Software Guard Extensions (SGX)" in Setup Guide to enable this feature.